Buddina Urban Village and the Kawana Waters Local Plan

 Buddina Urban Village and its designated pedestrian way

 This precinct covers the area east of Kawana Shoppingworld, extending to the Kawana SLSC at Buddina beach an area intended to provide a focal point for the community, incorporating cafes and shops along the planned, designated pedestrian way.
-The Buddina Urban Village also provides higher density residential accommodation buildings and multiple dwellings with access to the beach via the designated pedestrian way, as shown on the map below:
+The Buddina Urban Village also provides for tourist and residential accommodation buildings in sub-precinct KAW LPSP-4b & -4c plus residential only accommodation buildings (sub-precinct KAW LPSP-4a).
+Access to the beach via the designated pedestrian way, is shown on the map below:

 blue with dotted orange arrow: designated pedestrian way

-Unfortunately, for reasons not disclosed by Council, the first development approved in the Buddina Urban Village disregarded the Local Plan specifying the designated pedestrian way.
-That high-rise development was built over what should have been the pedestrian way link to the beach, eliminating the connectivity concept, a key element of the Buddina Urban Village.
+Unfortunately, for reasons not disclosed by Council and contrary to the Local Plan, the first development approved in the Buddina Urban Village disregarded the designated pedestrian way and also 'isolated' one resident property.
+That high-rise development (The Hedge) was built over what should have been the pedestrian way link to the beach, thus eliminating the connectivity concept, a key element of the Buddina Urban Village.
+The next adjacent development will likely reallocate land for the pedestrian way, as Sandy Toes Lane.

 Buddina Urban Village and designated development nodes

 In the 2004 planning scheme change that established the Buddina Urban Village, provision was made for single residential blocks to be amalgamated into development nodes.
-These development nodes were specifically identified in the local plan with provision that no residents were to be isolated (i.e. the nodes were not to be broken).
-This was to facilitate high-density, high-rise development on large amalgamated blocks only, as shown on the map below:
+These development nodes were specifically identified and mapped on the local plan with the stated provision that no residents were to be 'isolated' (i.e. the nodes were not to be broken).
+This was to facilitate high-density development on large amalgamated blocks only, as shown on the map above:

 grey outline: boundaries - development nodes